DecentralisedGaming/Book/06_blockchain_gaming_architecture.md

   <img src="/images/architecture/Xaya_architecture_detailed.png">
 </p>

-Figure 4: A detailed look at the Xaya architecture.
+**Figure 4**: A detailed look at the Xaya architecture.
 The chain is layer 1, everything else is layer 2 (or higher).

 Layers of the Xaya tech stack
 * At the baselayer is a Namecoin-like blockchain.